All Episodes

 Really good questions, yeah.

-and they have a variety of different models and makes.
+And they have a variety of different models and makes.

-So in other words, that is your Detroit.
+So in other words, that is your Detroit?

-Yeah, Atlanta is basically our Detroit.
+Atlanta is basically our Detroit.

-Basically, I guess it would be called a lot of, I'm gonna be polite here,
+Basically, I guess what would be called a lot of, I'm going to be polite here, I guess a lot of, we all prefer to call Negroes blacks, right?

 Blacks in this dimension would be proper.